hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901476v3-do-retrieval-augmented-language-models-know-when-they-dont-know.md

 ---
 layout: default
-title: Do Retrieval Augmented Language Models Know When They Don't Know?
+title: "Do Retrieval Augmented Language Models Know When They Don't Know?"
 ---

 # Do Retrieval Augmented Language Models Know When They Don't Know?